Cuchador/CSCE420/programming_assignment_2/README.md

     - python3 convCNF.py <filename.kb> -DIMACS mapcolor.cnf
 2. The program only parses -DIMACS format.
 3. For the n-queens problem, I wrote a python script to generate the knowledge base.
 It works up to 6 queens, after which I cannot verify it's correctness.
+4. I also implemented the problem in C++, but it did not work well and I got too anxious the day after the deadline and redid the whole problem in python.
+Anyways, if you want to try that out (even though it performs much worse), here are the steps:
+    - Run 'make' on the command line
+    - usage: ./DPLL <filename> <literal>* [+UCH]